davidhoang05022009/todo_app/README.md

 # todo_app

-This is just a todo app I developed to test my Flutter skill set.
+This is just a todo app I developed to test my Flutter skill set. <br/>
+Note that the school year is begun, so I can't complete this app in time, so the development is suspended.

 ### How to run?
 ```sh